 To test your nock’s fit to the bowstring, nock an arrow on the serving pointing down.
 Give the bowstring a sharp, but light, tap and the arrow should just release from the string.
 If it stays attached you will have to open the nock slightly.
 If the arrow falls off on its own or if the nock slides up and down on the serving, your nock is too loose and will need to be adjusted tighter.

-To adjust the throat of a plastic nock simply place it in a cup of very hot water.
-Let it set for about ten to twenty seconds, and then place it on your bowstring and pinch to fit, holding it there until it cools.
-By all means DO NOT bite a nock to tighten it’s grip.
+To adjust the throat of a plastic nock simply place it into a cup of very hot water.
+Let it set for about ten to twenty seconds, and then place it onto your bowstring and pinch to fit, holding it there until it cools.
+By all means DO NOT bite a nock to tighten its grip.
 Doing so may weaken the tangs of the nock, possibly creating a fracture that will give way when the arrow is shot and cause you to dry fire your bow.
 If hot water is not available, use a butane lighter, with the flame well away from the nock, and warm it up enough to adjust the fit.